nayms/smart-contracts-tech-interview/README.md

 **You only need to write code in the `Token.sol` file.
 The task is complete once all the unit tests pass successfully.**

-### Part 3: BONUS!
+### Part 3: The interesting part

 The dividends payment process requires looping through token holders.
 If the no. of holders is very large (e.g. >1000) it's likely that the `recordDividend()` method will fail (due to out-of-gas error).
 Come up with another way of paying dividends that does not suffer from this issue.

 Outline in writing (or code!) how you would do things differently.
-Create a `Token2.sol` file with your new code and add new unit tests too if you like!
+Create a `Token2.sol` file with your new code and add new unit tests too if you like.

 ### Part 4: Send us your code